Michael Kopech

-Michael Talbert Kopech (born April 30, 1996) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
-He made his MLB debut in 2018.
-Kopech bats and throws right-handed.
+Michael Talbert Kopech (born April 30, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox and Los Angeles Dodgers.
+He was selected by the Boston Red Sox in the first round of the 2014 MLB draft and made his MLB debut in 2018 with the White Sox.
+Kopech was traded to the Dodgers at the 2024 trade deadline and won the World Series with the team that year.

 Amateur career

 Kopech attended Mount Pleasant High School in Mount Pleasant, Texas.
-While in high school, he developed a baseball rivalry and eventual friendship with Patrick Mahomes He committed to attend the University of Arizona.
+While in high school, he developed a baseball rivalry and eventual friendship with Patrick Mahomes.
+He committed to attend the University of Arizona.
 Kopech posted a 3–0 win–loss record and a 0.44 earned run average (ERA) in 11 games for Mount Pleasant, striking out 129 batters and giving up just 18 walks in 64 innings pitched, while earning 2014 Perfect Game First-Team All-American honors.

 Professional career

 Boston Red Sox

-Kopech was selected by the Boston Red Sox in the first round, with the 33rd overall selection, of the 2014 Major League Baseball draft.
-He received a $1.6 million signing bonus from Boston.
+The Boston Red Sox selected Kopech in the first round, with the 33rd overall selection, of the 2014 Major League Baseball draft.
+Kopech received a $1.6 million signing bonus from Boston.
 Kopech started his professional career with the rookie-level Gulf Coast League Red Sox in their 2014 season.
 He posted a 0–1 record and a 4.61 ERA in eight starts, which included 16 strikeouts and nine walks in 13 1/3 innings pitched.